Gengsheng-Li/Non-IID-Robust-Federated-Learning-Algorithms/README.md

   ### Official implementation of <span style="color:blue;">**"Optimizing Federated Learning on Non-IID Data with Clustering and Model Sharing"**</span>.
   Our paper has been accepted by IEEE EuCNC 2025!
-  Welcome and feel free to ask any issues!
+  Welcome and feel free to ask any issue!

 </div>